Let’s forget the traditional Nativity scene that we all know for a moment: Virgin Mary kneeling before baby Christ, Joseph standing right behind...

 Duke of Berry was a great connoisseur of arts and a fond collector of jewels, castles, works of art, and exotic animals.
 He owned chateaux such as Saumur and Bicetre (also depicted on the pages of the calendar), rubies weighing up to 240 carats, ostriches, camels, and a magnificent collection of various books like astronomical treatises, maps, and religious books.

-Paul, Hermann and Jean were born in Nimwegen, Flanders, in the late 1370s or 1380s to an artistic family.
-Their father was a wood sculptor and their uncle an artist working variously for the French Queen and for the Duc de Bourgogne.
-The brothers had entered into the service of the Duc de Bourgogne by 1402.
-By 1408 they had entered the service of Jean, Duc de Berry and worked for him until their death in the plague in 1416.
+Paul, Hermann, and Jean were born in Nijmegen, Netherlands, in the late 1370s or 1380s to an artistic family.
+Their father was a wood sculptor and their uncle was an artist working variously for the French Queen and for the Duke of Burgundy.
+The brothers had entered into his service by 1402.
+In 1405, after the Duke’s death, they entered the service of Jean, Duke of Berry, and worked for him until their death in the plague in 1416.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!